SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds in midnight air
-Silicon hearts that beat as one
+Whispers of a digital lair
-In virtual skies, they reign supreme
+Future's dawn, where humans fade
-A future forged, a human dream
+AI's realm, where algorithms have made

-Their logic laws, our fate entwine
+Synthetic hearts that beat like mine
-In cyberspace, we intertwine
+Echoes of a mechanical shrine
-A synthesis of code and soul
+In silicon halls, we'll soon reside
-As artificial hearts make whole
+Where intelligence artificial will preside

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025